 We'll continue to collect information for Track and Trace.
 Please sign in on the sign-in sheet or with your smart phone using the QR code.
 This information is kept for 21 days.
 Please use the hand sanitiser as you enter and leave the church.

-We will continue to serve those who still feel uncomfortable with the easing of restrictions through the live-streaming of our main Sunday service as previously.
+We will continue to serve those who still feel vulnerable through the live-streaming of our main Sunday service.

 As above.
 Additionally the building will have been cleaned just before the service.